-- > Assess commission teams to assess in priority order to needs and resources available and then broker people's needs with available resources.
+- Assess commission teams to assess in priority order to needs and resources available and then broker people's needs with available resources.

+- 2. Scope define needs and resources

-- > Meet needs with resources
+- 3. Prioritise needs with resources

-- > Prioritise needs with resources
+- 4. Meet needs with resources

-- > Review that needs are being met
+- 5. Review that needs are being met

-- > Scope define needs and resources

-The Hub can set up street maps and coordinate searches, or checks by door knocks
+- 6. The Hub can set up street maps and coordinate searches, or checks by door knocks.

+- > Church and school leaders

+- > Community leaders to organise

+- > Google map